Course Syllabus

 Homework:

 Homework is due on Gradescope on the day indicated below before 11:59 pm ET.
-Please upload your solutions by following the instructions in this video.
-Feel free to submit handwritten or work typeset in LaTeX (Overleaf is a great resource and tool for the latter).
+Please upload your solutions by following the instructions in this video Links to an external site..
+Feel free to submit handwritten or work typeset in LaTeX (Overleaf Links to an external site. is a great resource and tool for the latter).
 If you are skipping a problem, it is easier for the grader if you write "Skip" and upload that as your solution to the problem.
 You are more than welcome to work with others on the homework problems.
 However, the solutions should be written up on your own and reflect your understanding.

 Due Date | Homework | Solutions |